GeoRegionsEcosystem/NASAPrecipitation.jl/docs/src/datasets/landseamask.md

 NASAPrecipitation.jl also allows for the specification of a `GeoRegion` within which a For more information on the api for downloading the land-sea masks.
 The default (if a `GeoRegion` is not specified) is to download for the entire globe.

-The API for downloading Land-Sea Mask dataset is found in the page *[Download API and Examples](../download/download.md)*.
+The API for downloading Land-Sea Mask dataset is found in the page *[Download API](../download/download.md)*.